Mode of Attendance: Full-time or part-time

 This programme specifically addresses the requirements of those seeking a comprehensive theoretical and practical understanding of the role and dynamics of large corporations in the global economy and international affairs.
 The programme aims to prepare students for a variety of roles in government departments, regulatory agencies, international organisations (such as the OECD or WTO) industry bodies and NGOs and as advisors, managers, researchers or project professionals with multinational corporations, trade unions and advocacy organisations.

 The programme has a multi-disciplinary structure and draws on the teaching and research strengths of CISD and of the SOAS departments of International Politics, Law, Economics and area studies (especially of Asia, Africa and the Middle East) as well as a wide range of languages.
 In addition to the three core modules of Multinational Enterprises, Global Public Policy and Project Management, students choose other modules to meet their specific professional needs and personal interests.

 Students on this course will have the opportunity to participate in CISD's Study Tour of Geneva and Paris.

 - Excellent understanding of the development and activities of Multinational Enterprises (MNE) and their regulation from economic and legal perspectives.

-- Excellent knowledge of economic, legal and public policy approaches to researching MNE organization, impact, and regulation in the global economy.
+- Excellent knowledge of economic, legal and public policy approaches to researching MNE organisation, impact and regulation in the global economy.

-- Ability to critically analyze and design solutions to regulatory and public policy challenges related to MNE activities in both the global North and South.
+- Ability to critically analyse and design solutions to regulatory and public policy challenges related to MNE activities in both the global North and South.

 - Development of practical skills including policy analysis, project management, advocacy, negotiation and strategic communication.